Exporting to Portugal

 Co-operation and investment

-The main telecoms operators in Portugal have made substantial investments in the development of a fibre-optics network, one of the best in Europe, over the last decade.
-They are now preparing for the next stage in innovation and co-development with other tech providers.
-This translates into further investments in areas such as 5G, Smart Cities, visualization and digital experience, cloud services, data analytics, AI and Machine Learning.
+The main telecoms operators in Portugal made substantial investments in the development of a fibre-optics network (one of the best in Europe) over the last decade.
+They are now preparing for the next stage in innovation, co-developing with other tech providers.
+This translates into further investments in areas such as 5G, smart cities, visualisation and digital experience, cloud services, data centres, data analytics, AI and advanced computing.

 Leadership in innovation